thePeras/LDTS_Flappy_Tiger/docs/README.md

 - **Collectable Objects** - The game has collectable objects, that can be collected by the player:
     - **Deer** and **Boar** - The deer can be collected by the player, and gives the player 5 points.
     - **Porto wine - God mode** - If you catch a bottle of Porto wine, the gap between the walls will be increased, making the game easier.
-- **Curiosities** - There is curiosities about animals that can  be found on the main menu.
+- **Curiosities** - There is curiosities about animals that can  be found on the main mainMenu.

 ### MOCKUPS